marvin-j97/smoltable/docs/src/content/docs/guides/locality-groups.md

 }
 ```

 Note, how we scanned 1 KB of data, and 16 cells, but only returned 8 cells (because we filtered by the `title` column family).
-That means we have a read amplification of `2`.
+That means we have a read amplification of about `2`.

 ## Example: With locality groups